-797 The evaluator will examine the modules for specific properties in other work units; in this work unit the evaluator determines that the modular description covers the entire TSF, and not just a portion of the TSF.
+The evaluator will examine the modules for specific properties in other work units; in this work unit the evaluator determines that the modular description covers the entire TSF, and not just a portion of the TSF.
 The evaluator uses other evidence provided for the evaluation (e.g., functional specification, security architecture description) in making this determination.
 For example, if the functional specification contains interfaces to functionality that does not appear to be described in the TOE design description, it may be the case that a portion of the TSF has not been included appropriately.
 Making this determination will likely be an iterative process, where as more analysis is done on the other evidence, more confidence can be gained with respect to the completeness of the documentation.

-798 Unlike subsystems, modules describe the implementation in a level of detail that can serve as a guide to reviewing the implementation representation.
-A description of a module should be such that one could create an implementation of the module from the description, and the resulting implementation would be 1) identical to the actual TSF implementation in terms of the interfaces presented and used by the module, and 2) algorithmically identical to the TSF module.
+Unlike subsystems, modules describe the implementation in a level of detail that can serve as a guide to reviewing the implementation representation.
+A description of a module should be such that one could create an implementation of the module from the description, and the resulting implementation would be 1) identical to the actual TSF implementation in terms of the interfaces presented, 2) identical in the use of interfaces that are mentioned in the design, and 3) functionally equivalent to the description of the purpose of the TSF module.
 For instance, RFC 793 provides a high-level description of the TCP protocol.
 It is necessarily implementation independent.
 While it provides a wealth of detail, it is not a suitable design description because it is not specific to an implementation.
 An actual implementation can add to the protocol specified in the RFC, and implementation choices (for instance, the use of global data vs. local data in various parts of the implementation) may have an impact on the analysis that is performed.
 The design description of the TCP module would list the interfaces presented by the implementation (rather than just those defined in RFC 793), as well as an algorithm description of the processing associated with the modules implementing TCP (assuming it was part of the TSF).